kelseypeltz/BlackjackProject/README.md

 ## Exploratory Data Analysis

-We started our exploratory data analysis by calculating the means of the casinos' edges grouped by the number of decks they used.
+We started our exploratory data analysis by finding the default casino edge for each deck size assuming that the game was played under traditional rules.
+We then found the means of the casinos' edges grouped by the number of decks they used.
 ```
 (casino_data[casino_data.Decks == 1.0]['Edge'].mean(), casino_data[casino_data.Decks == 2.0]['Edge'].mean(), casino_data[casino_data.Decks == 6.0]['Edge'].mean(), casino_data[casino_data.Decks == 8.0]['Edge'].mean())